Stories: UNITEX

 Founded by Ali and Mali and now led by Afsoon and Afshin, the Unitex family has built a business defined by integrity, precision and quiet pride in their craft.
 From their Sydney headquarters, Unitex connects global artistry with local design sensibility, creating and distributing rugs that sit at the intersection of heritage and contemporary living.

 The heroes of this story are the Unitex family themselves.
 A lineage of courage, care, and continuity.
 Through their eyes, this short brand film traces a journey from humble beginnings to national influence, revealing how they see the world.
 Guided by Clinton Toepfer and Reece Underhay, who shaped the creative direction and cinematography, and refined in post-production by Camille Leyson, the film unfolds with rhythm and grace.
-Together, they’ve created something closer to memory than marketing, a portrait of people, craft and time.
+Together, they’ve created something closer to memory than to marketing - a portrait of people, craft and time.

 Next